Pr0j3c7t0dd-Ltd/panottiServer/app/plugins/meeting_notes_local/README.md

 ## Events

 ### Subscribed Events
-- `transcription.completed`: Triggered when a transcript is ready for processing
+- `transcription_local.completed`: Triggered when a transcript is ready for processing

 ### Emitted Events
 - `meeting_notes.completed`: Emitted when meeting notes generation is complete